 Write diverse and inclusive examples

-Use diverse names, genders, and locations in examples.
+Use diverse names, genders, ages, and locations in examples.
 Keep the following advice in mind:

 - Follow our gender-neutral pronoun guidance.